teknomagus/Text2Caption/README.md

 These programs automate that 3-step process and produce timecoded sbv/srt files and wav audio where each caption is spoken at the same time as caption is shown.

+Notice: subtitle generation should work on every platform, but speech generation works only on Windows.
+It has been tested on Windows 11.

 Since these are for personal use, they are command line tools, and they are as simple